IonQ Aria

 task = device.run(bell, shots=100)

-print(task.result().measurement_counts) This creates a Bell state and runs it on IonQ Aria.
+print(task.result().measurement_counts) This creates a Bell state and runs it on IonQ Forte.
 With all-to-all connectivity, the CNOT compiles directly with no SWAP insertions needed.

-If you prefer Cirq or Google Cloud, install cirq-ionq and authenticate with Google Cloud credentials.
-IonQ is also available as a Cirq backend directly.
+If you prefer Cirq, install cirq-ionq and authenticate with an IonQ API key.
+IonQ hardware can also be reached through the Google Cloud Marketplace listing.
 See the Cirq reference and the Cirq hello world tutorial.

 pip install cirq-ionq Academic researchers and students can apply for free QPU time via the IonQ Research Program.
-Credits are awarded based on research merit and typically provide direct access to IonQ Forte.
+Credits are awarded based on research merit.

 Pricing